-Mr Keith Bowker holds a Bachelor of Commerce degree from Curtin University and has experience in company secretarial, corporate compliance and financial accounting matters.
-Mr Bowker was appointed and Mr Luke Abbott resigned as Company Secretary on 17 June 2022.
+Mr Keith Bowker is a qualified Chartered Accountant and holds a Bachelor of Commerce degree from Curtin University and has experience in company secretarial, corporate compliance and financial accounting matters.
+Mr Bowker was appointed as Company Secretary on 17 June 2022.